conan-io/conan-center-index/docs/adding_packages/README.md

 > **Note**: Conan features change over time and our best practices evolve so some minor details may be out of date due to the vast number of recipes.

-More often then not, ConanCenter recipes are built in more configuration then the upstream project.
+More often than not, ConanCenter recipes are built in more configuration than the upstream project.
 This means some edge cases need minor tweaks.
 We **strongly encourage** everyone to contribute back to the upstream project.
-This reduce the burden of re-applying patches and overall makes the the code more accessible.
+This reduces the burden of re-applying patches and overall makes the the code more accessible.

 Read the docs!
 The [FAQs](../faqs.md) are a great place to find short answers.
-The documents in this folder are written to explain each folder, file, method and attribute and specific conventions.
+The documents in this folder are written to explain each folder, file, method, and attribute.

 1. [Folders and Files](folders_and_files.md)
 2. [Sources and Patches](sources_and_patches.md)